The combinatorial structure of beta negative binomial processes: Introduction

-Existing constructions for beta negative binomial processes truncate the number of atoms in the underlying beta process and typically use slice sampling to remove the error introduced by this approximation asymptotically \citep{BMPJpre, ZHDC12, TGG07, PZWGC2010}.
+Existing constructions for beta negative binomial processes truncate the number of atoms in the underlying beta process and typically use slice sampling to remove the error introduced by this approximation asymptotically \cite{BMPJpre,ZHDC12,TGG07,PZWGC2010}.
 In this work, we instead provide a construction for the beta negative binomial process directly, avoiding a representation of the underlying beta process.
-To this end, note that while the beta process $B$ has a countably infinite number of atoms \as, it can be shown that $B$ is still an \as\ finite measure \citep{Hjort1990}.
-It follows as an easy consequence that the point process $X$ is \as\ finite as well and therefore has an \as\ finite number of atoms, which we represent with a Poisson process.
-The atomic masses are then characterized by the \defn{digamma distribution}, introduced by \citet{Sibuya1979}, which has \pmf\ (for parameters $r, \theta > 0$) given by
+To this end, note that while the beta process $B$ has a countably infinite number of atoms \mbox{a.s.}, it can be shown that $B$ is still an \mbox{a.s.} finite measure \cite{Hjort1990}.
+It follows as an easy consequence that the point process $X$ is \mbox{a.s.} finite as well and, therefore, has an \mbox{a.s.} finite number of atoms, which we represent with a Poisson process.
+The atomic masses are then characterized by the \emph{digamma distribution}, introduced by Sibuya \cite{Sibuya1979}, which has p.m.f. (for parameters $r, \theta> 0$) given by where $\psi(a) \defas\Gamma'(a)/\Gamma(a)$ denotes the digamma function.
+In Section~\ref{secNBPdefn}, we prove the following: \begin{thm} Let $Y$ be a Poisson process on $(\Omega,\mathcal{A})$ with finite intensity